Flu1/Favipiravir/README.md

 Please ask if you have any questions.

 If you want to run code like this for your own project, I would recommend dms_tools2 as a complete package.  https://jbloomlab.github.io/dms_tools2/index.html

+favipiravir_mutationbias_figure3() is the code used for making figure 3.
+However the fasta files needed are not part of this directory as the files were too large to upload.
+The raw sequences can be found at https://www.ebi.ac.uk/ena under project number PRJEB28478 or the fastas can be sent upon request.